costaseco/iadi2023/project.md

 ### Change log

-- 2022-10-03: Initial version, this is a draft, still up for discussion and receiving feedback.
+- 2023-10-03: Initial version, this is a draft, still up for discussion and receiving feedback.
-- 2022-10-04: Removed the role "Cleaner".
+- 2023-10-04: Removed the role "Cleaner".
 Improved the text readability and clarified some details.
-- 2022-10-12: Clarified the terms.
+- 2023-10-12: Clarified the terms.
 Highlighted in *italic* the main changes.
+- 2023-10-18: Added some submission details.

 ## Introduction